 Mutual aid in Washington

-Ward 2 Mutual Aid began their work after Serve Your City, – a nonprofit organization that serves as the lead partner in Ward 6 Mutual Aid with dozens of other local organizations – donated thousands of dollars to the group.
+Ward 2 Mutual Aid began their work after Serve Your City – a nonprofit that runs Ward 6 Mutual Aid in partnership with many other organizations – donated thousands of dollars to the group.
 This money has gone toward food, masks and other supplies for homeless residents in the District.
 Without this donation to spearhead Ward 2 Mutual Aid’s work, the organization likely would not have identified the unserviced hand-washing stations and portable toilets.

 Serve Your City’s mission is “Solidarity, not charity!” emphasizing meeting people where they are and supporting them – with money, resources or even a listening ear – instead of “saving” them.